 India, although an interesting place to visit, is a developing country where many people struggle just to survive.
-There are a number of issues and problems that travelers should be aware of.
+Culture shock is unavoidable, and there are a number of problems that travelers should be aware of.
 Here's what you're likely to encounter.

 Unfortunately sanitation and hygiene is severely lacking in India, and can be the cause of many problems and illness for visitors.
 Some adjustments are required while traveling in India.
 However, with a bit of care it’s possible to avoid getting sick.

 It’s impossible to come to India and not encounter at least one scam or someone trying to rip you off.
 As a general rule, when someone approaches you in India (and they will, often), they do so for a reason and more than likely it’s because they want to take advantage of you in some way.
 You shouldn’t be paranoid, but it’s wise to be very aware and cautious.

 Indian Standard Time is more than just the official name for the local standard time.
 It’s also jokingly referred to as the loose concept of time that the country runs on.
 Traffic and unforeseen circumstances often result in it taking longer to get to places and get things done than planned.
 Not only that, Indians have an infuriating habit (by western standards) of saying “in 10 minutes” when in reality the actual time is likely to be half an hour or more.
 People will also arrive unexpectedly, or on the contrary, not turn up when expected.
 In addition, many government offices and shops completely close for lunch in the early afternoon, so it pays to avoid trying to do business then.